NickDubelman/sql-table-sync/README.md

 # TODO

-- make cmd/main a cobra CLI with subcommands for validate, ping, execing jobs
+- docs
 - more test coverage
-  - make sure loadConfig copies values as expected (ex: driver, primary key)
+- Eventually, make cmd/main a cobra CLI with subcommands for validate, ping, execing jobs